Pairing Wine with Summer Fruits and Vegetables

 • Yes, you really can have white wine AND eat your veggies, too!

-Pairing Summer Fruits and Vegetables with Chardonnay Wine
+Pairing Summer Produce with Chardonnay

-• Vintner’s Reserve Sauvignon Blanc
+Our Recommendation: Vintner’s Reserve Sauvignon Blanc

 • Green produce melds beautifully with Sauvignon Blanc’s herbal tones.
 Sauvignon Blanc is the unique in the white wine category because it embraces herbals tones in a positive manner.
 (Cabernet Franc does it in the red grape variety camp.
 It’s usually included in blends in the US but found as a varietal wine in the Loire Valley of France.)